Jimmy Garoppolo Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Season Stats

-- He's also figured in the ground game, with 33 rushing yards (4.1 ypg) on 23 carries with three rushing touchdowns.
+- He's also helped out on the ground, with 33 rushing yards (4.1 ypg) on 23 carries with three rushing touchdowns.

-- The 49ers, who rank 20th in the NFL in points scored, have attempted a pass 56.0% of the time while running the football 44.0% of the time.
+- The 49ers have called a pass in 56.0% of their plays from scrimmage this year while staying on the ground 44.0% of the time.
+This offensive attack ranks 20th in the NFL in points scored.

-- Garoppolo has thrown 24 passes in the red zone this season, 44.4% of his team's red zone plays.
+- Garoppolo accounts for 44.4% of his team's red zone plays, with 24 of his 213 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Garoppolo's matchup with the Rams.